 On the main campus, Public Safety Officers provide an escort service for community members that need assistance.
 An Officer will meet the person and walk them to their vehicle or next class.
-This service is offered during the academic school hours.
-It can be requested by calling (206) 592-3218 or extension 3218 from a campus telephone
+This service is offered 24/7, 365 days of the year.
+It can be requested by calling (206) 592-3218 or extension 3218 from a campus telephone.